lukehatcher/MERN-redux-boilerplate/README.md

-# xERN stack boilerplate
+# TypeScript MERN-redux stack boilerplate
-- React/Express/Node boilerplate
 - no database boilerplate
 - webpack bundler
-- async/await polyfills in App.jsx
 - no CSS setup at all (could use style-loader/css-loader || styled-comps)

-## how to clone and use
+## how to use
 ```
 $ git clone https://github.com/lukehatcher/xERN-boilerplate.git
 ```